lkorczowski/GIPSEEG/README.md

 # LK_toolbox (a.k.a gipseeg)
 Personal Matlab Toolbox written for EEG processing and classification during the begginning of my thesis @GIPSA-lab (2013-2015).
 Not well maintained but released for educational purpose.

-It is mostly unfinished job and module of my work has been release into other repositories in more advanced state.
-After 2015, the code was maintained in a different repo.
+It is mostly unfinished job.
+Modules of my work has been released into other repositories in more advanced state.
+After 2015, the code was maintained in a different (private) repo.

 If you found this repo and plan to use it (or part of it), please read below before.

 ### few words

 Because I came from signal processing, I wasn't fond of the complex eeglab/fieldtrip structures with never ending attributes and parameters.
 So I tried to build the "minimum-viable" structure to process and classify EEG on my own and it was probably not better than EEG/fieldtrip structure anyway.
 While I tried to maintain this code at some point, the effort were dropped because only few engineers and PhD students were using it and I decided to share only piece of cleaner code in different repo.
 I finally, after many years of this code roting on my computer, decided to upload the ugly monster.
-Let say it is a monument of "how to not start my thesis".
+Let say it is a monument of "how to not start a thesis".

 ### Install
 to install LK TOOLBOX and related functions please, launch the script "installer" (run in matlab)